Dylpickle912/rocket-lab-usa-technical-assessment/README.md

   - `onCancel()`
     - Closes the dialog and returns `false`, indicating the user cancelled the action
   - `onConfirm()`
-    - Closes teh dialog and returns `true`, indicating the user confirmed the action
+    - Closes the dialog and returns `true`, indicating the user confirmed the action

+### ExpansionPanelComponent

+**Overview**

+The `ExpansionPanelComponent` is a custom Angular component that wraps Angular Material's `mat-expansion-panel`, providing additional functionality such as toggling expansion state and providing custom attribute directives to insert custom elements into the header or content sections using the `[expansionHeader]` and `[expansionContent]` directives